-- 1. First Year Resident
+- 1. Residents - (a) Hours: M F 8:30 a.m.
+12:00 p.m. and 1:00 p.m.
+5:00 p.m. - (b) Goals and Expectations: below under Information for Residents and Fellows

+2. Fellows

 - (a) Hours: M F 8:00 a.m.
-12:00 p.m. and 2:00 p.m.
-5:30 p.m.

-- (b) Goals and Expectations: see Appendix B

-2 Fellows

-- (a) Hours: M F 8:00 a.m.
 12:00 p.m. and 12:45 p.m.
-5:30 p.m. - (b) First week: will be assigned to a sonographer to become familiar with equipment and examination protocols.

-Subsequently: gradual assumption of greater responsibilities, in two phases:

-Phase 1: Same role as higher-year residents

-Phase 2: Participate in specialized cases, including vascular lab, NICU, guidance of biopsies and aspirations.

-Transition from Phase 1 to Phase 2 occurs when the Fellow's performance level is appropriate, as judged by the division Director or Assistant Director, and schedule permits.

-Present morning teaching conference as assigned

-- 3. General comments concerning scanning by residents and fellows. - (i) Residents and Fellows are to attend 8:00 8:30 a.m. teaching conference in the Ultrasound reading room. - (ii) It is important to be in ultrasound during the indicated hours and to return promptly after conferences.
+5:00 p.m. - (b) First week: will be assigned to a sonographer to become familiar with equipment and examination protocols. - Subsequently: gradual assumption of greater responsibilities, in two phases: - Phase 1: Same role as higher-year residents - Phase 2: Participate in specialized cases, including vascular lab, NICU, guidance of biopsies and aspirations. - Transition from Phase 1 to Phase 2 occurs when the Fellow's performance level is appropriate, as judged by the division Director or Assistant Director, and schedule permits. - Present teaching conference as assigned - 3.
+General comments concerning scanning by residents and fellows. - (i) Residents and Fellows are to attend 1:00 -1:30 p.m. teaching conference in the Ultrasound reading room. - (ii) It is important to be in ultrasound during the indicated hours and to return promptly after conferences.
 Absences during working hours are permitted only when absolutely necessary, should be timed if possible to avoid busy periods during the day, and should be approved by the Director or Assistant Director of Ultrasound.
 The assistant chief sonographer (or ultrasound coordinator) should be notified about these absences. - (iii) Residents and Fellows must follow the departmental scanning protocols and must adhere to the following time limits per scan, prior to reviewing the case with staff radiologist.
 If they need a sonographer's help in completing the study, they should request the help from the ultrasound coordinator.

-Abdomen: 20 minutes OB: 20 minutes
+Abdomen: 10 minutes OB: 10 minutes

-(iv) When doing an OB scan on a patient about to have a therapeutic abortion, do not discuss the findings with the patient or point out fetal body parts to her.

-4. Staff Radiologists

-(i) "E" (early) physician: 8:00 a.m. - 12:00 p.m. and 1:00 p.m. - 4:30 p.m.
+- (iv) When doing an OB scan on a patient about to have a therapeutic abortion, do not discuss the findings with the patient or point out fetal body parts to her. - 4.
+Staff Radiologists - (i) "E" (early) physician: 8:00 a.m.
+12:00 p.m. and 1:00 p.m.
+4:30 p.m.
 (The 12:00 and 4:30 ending times are approximate in that the early physician should remain until the workload is down to the point that it can be handled by the W and L radiologists).
 In addition to checking ongoing cases, the early physician has two other responsibilities: